lupyuen/lupyuen.github.io/src/mynewt.md

             size:    1kB    # 0x400
 ```

+## Alternative Firmware Memory Map

-Use this memory layout when firmware is loaded into Flash Memory
+Use this firmware memory map when firmware is loaded into Flash Memory

 ```yaml
 # TODO: Use this memory layout when firmware is loaded into Flash Memory